flowdriveai/flowpilot/README.md

 </table>

 # FlowdriveGPT

-If you're not familiar with the technical terms mentioned above, visit FlowdriveGPT at [FlowdriveGPT GitHub](https://github.com/flowdriveai/flowpilot) for simplified explanations,FlowdriveGPT is a retrieval interface for FlowDrive's wiki, docs, and repo.
+FlowdriveGPT is a retrieval interface for FlowDrive's wiki, docs, and repo. visit [FlowdriveGPT](https://chat.openai.com/g/g-fpDPDfgSE-flowdrivegpt)at [FlowdriveGPT GitHub](https://github.com/flowdriveai/flowpilot) for simplified explanations

 # Running on a Car